Powdery mildew in Mango

 This disease affects mango trees at the MOST CRUCIAL stage…

-As the disease progresses, it eats on these delicate flowers causing them to dry out and drop.
+As the disease progresses, it eats on mango delicate flowers causing them to dry out and drop.

 You and I know what that means.

-“It means you’ll harvest absolutely nothing from the trees.”
+“It means you’ll not harvest no fruit the trees.”

-It means that your trees will abort their ‘FRUIT PREGNANCY.’
+It means that your mango trees have aborted their ‘FRUIT PREGNANCY.’

 Think about that for a moment…

-All the work you’ve done throughout the season is going to be zero.
+All the work you’ve done throughout the season is going to be zero… all because of mango powdery mildew.

 Will you standby and do nothing about it?